lakshay1341/Movie-Review-System-API/README.md

 # Movie Review System API

 ## 📌 Project Overview
-The **Movie Review System API** is a RESTful web service that allows users to manage movies and reviews.
-Built using **Spring Boot, JPA, and MySQL**, this API enables users to perform CRUD operations on movies and their corresponding reviews.
-The system includes **Spring Security** for basic authentication, **Swagger OpenAPI** for API documentation, and **Lombok** for reducing boilerplate code.
+The **Movie Review System API** is a RESTful web service designed to manage movies and reviews.
+Built with **Spring Boot, JPA, and MySQL**, it enables CRUD operations on movies and reviews.
+The system now uses **JWT Authentication** for secure access, **Swagger OpenAPI** for API documentation, and **Lombok** to minimize boilerplate code.

 ---